grant/todo/README.md

 # todo
 > My public TODO and project idea list.
 Also see [ideas](https://github.com/grant/ideas)

+This list is in order of what I should be prioritizing

+- [ ] battleship
 - [ ] Update bios
 - [ ] TrumpDraws
 - [ ] [Clock Animation](https://github.com/grant/a-moment)